 Also known as dysthymia or chronic depression, is typically less severe than major depression but may last for years, interfering with relationships and daily life.

-A form of major depression marked by persistent feelings of sadness, fatigue, and hopelessness.
+Depressed teenagers with this form of the disorder experience persistent feelings of sadness, fatigue, and hopelessness.

 Adjustment Disorder with Depressed Mood